 This is how I decided to marry my husband after two weeks and how I’ve selected our homes.
 I gathered information but then made an intuitive decision.
 Listening to my gut has served me well.

-Simply noticing how we show up in life is super helpful.
+Simply noticing THE TRUTH OF HOW we show up in life is helpful

 Alas, being an emotional human being can be messy.

 Cloudy dark skies can make me feel a sense of impending doom (I take steps to protect my health in the darker season) and I get a little panicky in underground parking.
 Logically I know I am safe but my emotional brain likes to lie to my body.
 I had panic attacks after my mom died and really bad ones after we were in a serious car accident and then three weeks later my son left this world.

 I will spend more to shop in a tidy, uncluttered store in order to avoid noise, crowds, and disorder.